MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-prep-sales-chat.md

 > [!NOTE]
 > - On the left side, just below the Sales Chat input box, you'll see a list of your upcoming meetings scheduled within the next 24 hours.
-- Meeting preparation insights are generated automatically for all upcoming meetings.
+- Meeting preparation insights are generated automatically for all upcoming sales meetings.
 - If you schedule a new meeting, it may take up to 20 minutes for insights to be generated and for the notification card to appear.
 - Until insights are ready, meetings in the left panel are labeled as "insights not available".
 Once insights are available, the meeting entry updates to show the highlights.